LukasGamard/YACRAF-calculator/README.md

 python3 main.py
 ```

-The graphical interface consists of two types of `Views`: `Metamodel Views` defining the metamodel used during the threat modeling and `System Views` where the specific analyzed system is defined based on the aforementioned metamodel.
+The graphical interface consists of two types of `Views`: `Metamodel Views` (`Configuration Views`) defining the metamodel used during the threat modeling and `System Views` (`Setup Views`) where the specific analyzed system is defined based on the aforementioned metamodel.
 That is, `Class` blocks (for example, an attack event) and their `Attributes` (for example, the attack event's cost) are defined within `Metamodel Views`, including their connections and relationships to other `Attributes`.
 For instance, specifying that the cost `Attribute` of one attack event is dependent on that of another.
 Meanwhile, attack event instances (such as a DDoS attack) and their connections to other system-specific instances are configured in the `System Views`.

 The default saves of the program contain examples of the YACRAF metamodel, including accompanying system-model examples.
 The following default saves exist: